c4pt000/electric-car-charging-redesign/README.md

 10-01_2021
-# cycles can charge with kickstand cathode and anode on circular charging plate left and right positive and negative
+# cycles can charge with kickstand cathode and anode on circular charging plate left and right positive and negative contacts
+# also test MOAB ,...cyclist shouldn't turn into a burning man desert stunt use regular crash test dummy man ....little bmw circles on his head